 Binary trees are useful as in-memory information structures.
 Due to balancing (the necessity to maintain the depth of all subtrees into a minimum) and very low fanout (a max of two pointers per node), they do not work well on disc storage.
 B-trees permit for saving two or more pointers per node and operate nicely with block devices by fitting the node dimensions to the page dimensions (e.g., 4 KB).

 • Sorted: This allows sequential scans and simplifies lookups.

-• Self-balancing.
-There is no need to balance the tree through insertion and deletion: whenever a B-tree node is full, it’s split in 2, and once the occupancy of these neighbouring nodes falls under a particular threshold, the nodes have been merged.
-This also suggests that leaves are both remotes from the root and may be located with the identical number of measures through exploration.
+• Self-balancing: There is no need to balance the tree through insertion and deletion: whenever a B-tree node is full, it’s split in 2, and once the occupancy of these neighboring nodes falls under a particular threshold, the nodes have been merged.
+This also suggests that leaves are both remotes from the root and may be located with an identical number of measures through exploration.

 • Guarantee of logarithmic hunt time.
 This makes B-trees a fantastic pick for database indicators, where search times are significant.